 With so many trees and lawns in Southern California, it is easy to forget we live in a desert.
 We import millions of gallons of water from the Colorado River, Owens Valley, and north, and pump millions more from aquifers.Here are five steps to maintain a lush efficient garden that requires less water and pruning:

-Increasingly, water is becoming shorter in supply and greater in cost.
-Climate change has caused frequent, severe droughts.
-Therefore, it is critical to conserve as much water as possible.
-Water-wise gardening involves using landscaping techniques to help conserve water while maintaining a beautiful yard.
+Water is becoming shorter in supply and greater in cost.
+Climate change has caused severe droughts.
+Therefore, conserving water is critical.
+Water-wise gardening uses landscaping techniques to help conserve water while maintaining a beautiful yard.
 Here's a Fact Sheet.

 1. Hydrozone: group plants according to their water needs.
 Hydrozone your yard and garden so that low water-use, moderate water-use and high water-use plants are grouped together.
 Also, use elevated planting beds so that plants are watered more efficiently, thereby reducing overall water usage.

 2. Selecting Plants: use drought-tolerant or native plants to create a low water-use, low maintenance landscape.

 3. Irrigation: install sprinklers, drip emitters, and timers so you only give plants the amount of water they actually need.

 4. Improve Your Soil: mix compost into your soil to improve its moisture retaining capability and fertility.

 5. Use Mulch: place mulch around your plants, along walkways, and on top of other bare areas to reduce water use and prevent weeds.